Tigers vs. White Sox Player Props Betting Odds

 Torkelson Stats

-- Spencer Torkelson has 43 hits with 11 doubles, four home runs, 17 walks and 22 RBI.
-He's also stolen one base.
+- Spencer Torkelson has put up 43 hits with 11 doubles, four home runs and 17 walks.
+He has driven in 22 runs with one stolen base.

 Torkelson Recent Games